 The future of Umbraco is bright.
 And I’m not just saying this because GrowCreate main sale is Umbraco integrations.
 I genuinely believe it.

-You can read up on the status of Umbraco 8 here.
+Here you can read up on the status of Umbraco 8.

 On the ASP.NET side of things, Microsoft appears to be moving towards open-sourcing and making their technologies cross-platform.
 This includes:

-- the release of .NET Core (a newly rebuilt version of .NET which is 100% cross-platform, Umbraco HQ hopes to get Umbraco 9 built on .NET Core which would allow Umbraco websites to be hosted on a Linux server)
+- the release of .NET Core (a newly rebuilt version of .NET that is 100% cross-platform, Umbraco HQ hopes to get Umbraco 9 built on .NET Core, which would allow Umbraco websites to be hosted on a Linux server)

 - the release of different types of Windows Servers, including Nano Server which is a massively cut down version of Windows (weighing around 1GB and comes without a GUI) which is perfect for hosting small websites or for building lightweight Docker containers